mickaelyoshua/data-structure-algorithm/chapter-1/README.md

 * **Plygons:** Define regions in some geometric spaces.
 E.g.: The borders of a country
 * **Strings:** Sequence of characters or patterns.
 E.g.: A personal name

-# Recurcive Objects
+## Recurcive Objects
 Learning to thing recursively iss learning to look for big things that are mad of small things from the same type.
 Each abstract structure can be described on a recursive way.
 * **Permutation:** Delete the first element of a permutation of *n* things {1,...,n} and you end up with a permutation of *n-1* things {1,...,n-1}
 * **Subsets:** Every subset of {1,...,n} contains a subset of {1,...,n-1}
 * **Trees:** Delete the root of a tree and we get a set of small trees
 * **Graphs:** Delete any vertex of a graph and you get a smaller graph
 * **Points:** Take a cloud of points and separate them with a line, now we have two smaller clouds of points
-* **Plygons:** Inserting any internal line between two non-adjacent vertices on a polygon result on two smaller polygons
+* **Polygons:** Inserting any internal line between two non-adjacent vertices on a polygon result on two smaller polygons
 * **Strings:** Delete the first character of a string and end up with a smaller string

-# Proof by Contradiction
+## Proof by Contradiction
 The basic schema of a contradiction is:
 * Assume that the hypothesis *is false*
 * Develop some logical consequences of this assumption